andypfau/rf_powermeter/README.md

 ## Project Status

-- Prototype is working
-- Firmware is working, but does not apply compensation data yet
+The hardware is working.
+The firmware is considered beta, but all functionality is implemented, and should work.

 ### Thoughts on Design